Know Your Onions: Casting

-With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" MacKenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
+With the season renewal, main cast members Ming-Na Wen, Chloe Bennet, Elizabeth Henstridge, Henry Simmons, Natalia Cordova-Buckley, and Jeff Ward Ward were confirmed to be returning from previous seasons as Melinda May, Daisy Johnson / Quake, Jemma Simmons, Alphonso "Mack" Mackenzie, Elena "Yo-Yo" Rodriguez, and Deke Shaw, respectively.
 Series star Clark Gregg also returns as his character Phil Coulson, portraying a Life Model Decoy version of the character in the seventh season.

-Guest stars in the episode include Joel Stoffer as Enoch, Tobias Jelinek as Luke, Darren Barnet as Wilfred "Freddy" Malick, Nora Zehetner, and Patton Oswalt as Ernest Hazard Koening; all return from the previous episode.
+Guest stars in the episode include Joel Stoffer as Enoch, Tobias Jelinek as Luke, Darren Barnet as Wilfred "Freddy" Malick, Nora Zehetner as Viola, and Patton Oswalt as Ernest "Hazard" Koening; all return from the previous episode.

 Design

 Like the season premiere, "Know Your Onions" again features a Film noir-styled title card to reflect the 1930s setting.
 Costume designer Whitney Galitz called Deke's costume in the episode the most complicated, eventually giving him a brown leather jacket that Galitz and Ward felt was perfect for the character.
 The jacket was vintage, and Galitz thought it would work for this episode and the previous, unaware that Ward would have stunt sequences in this episode.
 As such, Galitz reached out to a leather worker to create a replica that Ward could wear during his stunts.